This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Roll out the dough

 Sprinkle flour on your countertop, and roll out dough to a rectangle..

-Mix the butter, garlic, salt and pepper together, and spread out over the entire surface of the dough.
+In a small bowl, combine the softened butter, garlic, salt and pepper together, and spread the butter mixture over the entire surface of the dough.

 Add the cheese evenly over the dough.

 Roll up, and cut into 12 rolls (I use dental floss for a clean cut).
 You will need 12 equal pieces.

 Place the rolls in your baking dish or baking sheet, cut side down.